glouppe/info8002-large-scale-data-systems/lecture1.md

 .stretch[![TCP/IP](figures/lec1/network.png)]

 Each node contains a different set of layers, reflecting their differences in functionality.
-Intermediate nodes remain simple while complexity is pushed back to end nodes.
+Intermediate nodes remain simple while complexity is put at the network boundary in the end nodes.

 ---